- YIELDS | 4-6 SERVINGS

 - PREP TIME | 10 MINS

 Creamy feta cheese and spinach melt into the orzo to create a warm and light meal.
 The lemon zest gives the recipe just enough zing and compliments the feta beautifully.

-This dish makes a perfectly balanced meal all on its own or serve along side with roast chicken or fish for a heartier meal.
+This dish makes a perfectly balanced meal all on its own, or you can serve alongside with roast chicken or fish for a heartier meal.

-6. Stir in orzo, lemon zest and cover.
+- Stir in orzo and lemon zest, then cover.
 Simmer over medium-low heat for about 12-15 minutes and until the orzo is al dente and most of the liquid is absorbed.
 Stir a few times to be sure the orzo doesn’t stick to the pan.

 I adapted this recipe from a New York Times recipe.
 I removed a couple of steps and unnecessary ingredients.

 Feel free to contribute!